 To illustrate the complexity of sensitivities a bit more, I thought I would share some examples from different clients.

-One of our clients, a nine year old girl, was getting sick more often than other kids, was very fidgety and had these big lulls in energy.
+One of Natalia's clients, a nine year old girl, was getting sick more often than other kids, was very fidgety and had these big lulls in energy.
 Her parents had been to an allergist but no foods came up.
 When we reviewed her intake questionnaire and got the full picture of her symptoms and medical history, we saw that she also had very bad seasonal allergies and eczema.
 Right away, we were drawn to food sensitivities as a potential root cause, despite her having no digestive symptoms.
 Why is that?
 Allergies, eczema and low immunity are signs that the immune system is overloaded.
 Inflammation in the gut is a potential cause of inflammation elsewhere in the body, which is very taxing on the immune system, so we needed to rule that out.

 While we waited for her food sensitivity test results to come in, we had her parents remove dairy and gluten from her diet.
 These tend to be the most common culprits when it comes to eczema.
 Even though the eczema wasn’t a symptom they were looking to address, it was a clue as to what was going on in her body.
 We also had them reduce refined, processed and sugary foods as much as possible because they can lead to poor gut health, which is a factor in food sensitivities.
 It can also contribute to low energy and mood changes in children and adults.
 Before we even got her test results in, her parents commented that her mood was more stable, her eczema had gone down significantly, and the cough she had for months had finally resolved.
 What a simple fix!